Studying in Italy

 Private College.
 Are all parts of Italy — urban and rural areas — the same?

 University.
 Many students from my country study abroad.
 Yes or no?
-What are some popular destination?
+What are some popular foreign destinations?
 Why do they study there?
 What happens after they complete their program?

 Department, Faculty.
 Are there (many) international students in your city, region or country?
 Who are they?
-Where do the come from?
+Where do they come from?
 What do they study?

 Master’s Program.
 Is higher education big business?
 Is higher education an “industry”?
 Is it very lucrative?